-Makeup Exams are to be avoided!
+Makeup Exams and Documentation - Makeup Exams are to be avoided!
 But if a makeup is needed, documentation is required to certify that the need is legitimate.
-If documentation is not presented, a makeup is still permitted, but an adjustment is to the grade is made at the discretion of the instructor.
-This adjustment is typically a reduction in extra points that would otherwise bolster your grade.
+If documentation is not presented, a makeup is still permitted, but an adjustment to the grade is made at the instructor's discretion.
+This adjustment typically reduces extra points that would otherwise bolster your grade.
 You will never get a grade lower than your earned grade.
 But if there is to be a makeup, this task should be accomplished within a week that the student returns to school.
 Contact me so that a time and a date can be coordinated.